-The PHP Security Vulnerabilities Still Causing Business Website Breaches
+PHP Security Vulnerabilities That Still Cause Business Website Breaches

 Most PHP security articles are written for developers who have not seen a breach.
-This article is written from the perspective of someone who has cleaned up after them.
-The vulnerabilities that cause real-world breaches in business websites are not exotic.
-They are the same vulnerabilities that have been documented for twenty years and are still present in production code because the basics are not being followed.
+This one is written from the perspective of someone who has cleaned up after them.
+The vulnerabilities causing real-world breaches in business websites are not exotic.
+They are the same vulnerabilities documented for twenty years, still present in production code because the basics are not being followed consistently.

-This article covers the specific security problems that actually appear in PHP business websites: SQL injection, cross-site scripting, session security, file upload vulnerabilities, password handling, and CSRF.
-It is not a comprehensive security guide.
-It is a practical checklist for the vulnerabilities that consistently appear in live PHP applications, how they work, and how to check if your site has them.
+This article covers the security problems that appear repeatedly in PHP business websites: SQL injection, cross-site scripting, session security, file upload vulnerabilities, password handling, CSRF, and unsafe deserialisation.
+It is a practical checklist for the vulnerabilities that consistently appear in live applications, how they work, and how to check whether your site has them.

 SQL Injection: The Vulnerability That Still Dominates Breach Reports